Mshamcodes/C-PipelineX/my-c-ci-project/README.md

 ## Jenkins Pipeline

-The Jenkinsfile defines two stages:
+The Jenkinsfile defines the following stage:
 1. **Build**: Compiles the C code.